kohpai/kohpai.github.io/_posts/2022-10-05-view-on-qc-preface.md

 If you somehow end up finding this post, please keep in mind that this is a series which is being written as we speak, the content is subject to a lot of changes.
 There may be more or less chapters than what I intended initially.
-I'll update the content as I seem fit.
+I'll update the content as I see fit.